Squareback Marsh Crab Care Made Easy With Fun Facts

 Water requirements

 However, it can survive in a wide range of salinities, from fresh to saltwater.
 Place two bowls of water if possible, one with freshwater and the other with brackish, which is a similar water condition for hermit crabs.
-My preference is to create brackish water paludarium as usual and place a freshwater bowl.
+My preference is to create a brackish water paludarium as usual and place a freshwater bowl.

 Decoration